Forum for Associate Specialist and Staff Grade Doctors in Emergency Medicine (FASSGEM)

 Information about applying for entry to the specialist register via a CESR application can be found on the GMC website

-The RCEM website also provides specialty specific advice and resources, including a template of Competences vs Evidence which is tool to assist CESR applicants in providing evidence which addresses all competences of the current EM curriculum.
+The RCEM website also provides specialty specific advice and resources, including a template of Competences vs Evidence which is a tool to assist CESR applicants in providing evidence which addresses all competences of the current EM curriculum.
 This may be completed and submitted to the GMC with the CESR application.